 A plan that gives employees a share in the profits of the company.
 Each employee receives a percentage of those profits based on the company's earnings.
 Also known as "deferred profit-sharing plan" or "DPSP."

-Typically, companies set up vesting schedules that dictate how long workers must be employed in order to claim profit-sharing contributions when they move to another job or retire.
-Once employees are fully vested, they can take the entire amount contributed on their behalf and roll it over to an IRA or to a new employer’s qualified retirement plan.
+Many businesses use vesting schedules to detail how long an individual must be working for the company before they can claim their profit sharing, including when they move to another job or retire.
+Once employees become fully vested, they are eligible to receive the entire amount.
+This money may be rolled over into an IRA account or into a new employer’s retirement plan.

 When employees feel like they are vested in a company and are part of its success, they are more willing to work harder.
 Profit sharing plans can be a great incentive for employees to give their all, increasing the profitability of your business overall.
 They will look forward to obtaining their share of your profits.

 Contact us today to get information on how to implement this incentive into your business practices.